-In this lesson, we’ll look at the techniques of using train and test sets, optimizing model hyperparameters, and controlling for overfitting - all crucial steps in the model validation process.
+In this lesson, we’ll cover the techniques of using train and test sets, optimizing model hyperparameters, and controlling for overfitting — all crucial steps in the model validation process.

 In machine learning, tuning the hyperparameters is an essential step in improving machine learning models.
-Let’s look at the definition of parameter and hyperparameter.
+Let’s first make a quick distinction between the terms parameter and hyperparameter.

-A machine learning practitioner uses an algorithms’ hyperparameters as levers to control how a model is trained by the algorithm.
+Algorithms’ hyperparameters are levers that can control how a model is trained by the algorithm.
 For example, when training a decision tree, one of these controls, or hyperparameters, is called max_depth.
 Changing this max_depth hyperparameter controls how deep the eventual model may go.

-It is an algorithm’s responsibility to find the optimal parameters for a model based on the training data, but it is the machine learning practitioner’s responsibility to choose the right hyperparameters to control the algorithm.
+While it is an algorithm’s responsibility to find the optimal parameters for a model based on the training data, it is our responsibility, as ML practitioners, to choose the right hyperparameters which then control the algorithm.

 To find the best combination of hyperparameter values, machine learning practitioners perform a search.
 One classic method is called a grid search.
 An algorithm might have multiple hyperparameters that we need to find values for.
 A grid search will exhaustively test the values of all combinations of hyperparameters.

-In this example, we want to train a random forest model, and try out the hyperparameters.
-The hyperparameters have values of one, two, three, and four.
-Our grid is 4 by 4, to accommodate 16 total combinations of our hyperparameter values.
+For example, if we wanted to train a random forest model, and try out the values 1, 2, 3 and 4 for the two hyperparameters max_features and max_depth, our grid would be 4 by 4, making 16 total combinations of our hyperparameter values.
 This means we will train 16 Random Forest models.